cresset-template/cresset/README.md

 user with `sudo chown -R $(id -u):$(id -g) ${HOME}/.vscode-server`.
 This command can be run either on the host or inside the container, which is useful if `sudo` permissions are unavailable on the host.

-For other problems concerning VSCode, try deleting `~/.vscode-server`.
+For other VSCode problems, try deleting `~/.vscode-server` on the host.

 # Known Issues